-Ensuring that the "education working group" of the COVID-19 Task Force is composed of parents/guardians, educators, students, counselors, disability rights advocates, and other education experts from racially, economically and geographically diverse backgrounds to help the State and LEAs navigate this crisis.
-This working group should have as its charge ensuring that equity is at the forefront of all of the State and LEA's plans -- and the implementation of those plans - during school closures and for transitioning back to school once that is safe.
+Establishing a diverse Task Force on education comprised of parents/guardians, educators, students, counselors, disability rights advocates, and other education experts from racially, economically and geographically diverse backgrounds to help the State and LEAs navigate this crisis.
+This Task Force should have as its charge ensuring that equity is at the forefront of all of the State and LEA's plans -- and the implementation of those plans -- during school closures and for transitioning back to school once that is safe.